LawRato

 Criticism by Supreme Court of India

-Due to the CBI's excessive political influence, regardless of whose party was in power at the time, Supreme Court of India Judge R. M. Lodha, who later became Chief Justice of India, criticised the CBI as a & quot caged parrot speaking in its master's voice& quot in 2013.
+Due to the CBI's excessive political influence, regardless of whose party was in power at the time, Supreme Court of India Judge R. M. Lodha, who later became Chief Justice of India, criticised the CBI as a "caged parrot speaking in its master's voice" in 2013.
 Former officers like Joginder Singh and B. R. Lall (director and joint director, respectively) have exposed the CBI as indulging in corruption, unfair prosecution, and nepotism as a result of the agency's political undertones.
 Lall describes how inquiries are distorted and mishandled in his book Who Owns CBI.
 According to information collected under the RTI Act, there is corruption within the organisation.
 RTI activist Krishnanand Tripathi claims that the CBI is harassing him in order to protect itself from being exposed through RTI.
 The states that withdrew their consent from the CBI have said that it is a tool utilised by the Union Government to unfairly target ideologically opposing parties.

 Major cases solved by CBI